tensorflow/docs-l10n/site/en-snapshot/io/vscode.md

 }
 ```

-Now, you can press "Ctrl+Shift+B", and VSCode is going to use the command above to build the project.
+Now, you can press **Ctrl+Shift+B**, and VSCode is going to use the command above to build the project.
 It uses its own terminal window, where all links are clickable.
-So when compilation error occurs, you can
-just click the link, and editor will open corresponding file and navigate to the line.
+So when a compilation error occurs, you open the corresponding file and navigate to the line by just clicking on the link in the terminal window.

 ## Debugging projects

-Debugging Python code is trivial, follow official documentation to figure out how to configure VSCode to enable that: https://code.visualstudio.com/docs/python/debugging
+Debugging Python code is trivial, follow official documentation to figure out how to configure VSCode to enable that: https://code.visualstudio.com/docs/python/debugging.

-Debugging C++ code requires GDB to be installed on your system.
-If you have a bq_sample_read.py python script that is using tensorflow-io library that is normally
+However, debugging C++ code requires [GDB](https://www.gnu.org/software/gdb/) to be installed on your system.
+If you have a `bq_sample_read.py` python script that uses `tensorflow-io` library and is normally executed in the follow manner:
-executed like:

 ```sh
 python3 bq_sample_read.py --gcp_project_id=...
 ```

-In order to execute it under GDB, run following:
+You can execute it under GDB using the following:

 ```sh
 gdb -ex r --args python3 bq_sample_read.py --gcp_project_id=...
 ```

-If application crashes in C++ code, you can run ```backtrace``` in GDB console to get stacktrace.
+If the application crashes in the C++ code phase, you can run ```backtrace``` in GDB console to get the stacktrace of the error.

-VSCode also has GDB debugger support, it allows adding breakpoints, see values of variables and step through the code.
-To add debug configuration press the Debug View icon (Debug) on the Sidebar, or use the shortcut Ctrl+Shift+D. Here press the little down arrow next to the play button and select "Add Configuration...".
-It will create launch.json file, add following config here:
+VSCode also has GDB debugger support.
+It allows adding breakpoints, observe values of variables and step through the code in a step by step manner.
+To add debug configuration press the Debug View icon (Debug) on the Sidebar, or use the shortcut **Ctrl+Shift+D**.
+Here, press the little down arrow next to the play button and select "Add Configuration...".
+It will now create a `launch.json` file, to which, please add the following config:

 ```jsonc
 {